Caring.com

 How Does a Type A Assisted Living Facility Differ From Type B and Type C?

-A Type C assisted living facility has a license for only four beds.
+Type C assisted living — also a term unique to Texas — gives residents the highest level of care and is only licensed for four beds.
 These communities must meet the Texas Health and Human Services guidelines for adult foster care.
+Other states may refer to these limited-bed facilities as adult family care homes or group homes.

 What Type of Care Do Assisted Living Residents Receive?

+Assisted living is a step beyond independent living, where seniors live in their own apartments with access to amenities and community activities with minimal support.
 Assisted living residents receive help with activities of daily living, or ADLs.
-Examples of ADLs include bathing, dressing, getting around independently and preparing meals.
+Examples of ADLs include bathing, dressing, getting around independently, and preparing meals.

 Most communities define different levels of care depending on the amount of assistance residents require.
 For example, people at the lowest level of care often only need help with one ADL, while residents at the highest level of care require assistance with most ADLs.